espressomd/espresso/doc/sphinx/io.rst

   * Pickling support of the Espresso system instance and contained objects such as bonded and non-bonded interactions and electrostatics methods.
 However, there are many more combinations of active interactions and algorithms then can be tested.

   * The active actors, i.e., the content of ``system.actors``, are checkpointed.
-For lattice Boltzmann fluids, this only includes the parameters such as the lattice constant (``agrid``).
+For lattice-Boltzmann fluids, this only includes the parameters such as the lattice constant (``agrid``).
 The actual flow field has to be saved separately with the lattice-Boltzmann specific methods
     :meth:`espressomd.lb.HydrodynamicInteraction.save_checkpoint`
     and loaded via :meth:`espressomd.lb.HydrodynamicInteraction.load_checkpoint` after restoring the checkpoint